 PARTIAL WAIVERS The Florida Child Labor law is designed to serve and protect minors and encourage them to remain in school.
 At times, some minors may feel that the law conflicts with their best interest or their life circumstances; therefore, they have the right to request an exemption from the law.
 If a minor is attending the K-12 public school, a waiver may be obtained and granted by the local school district.
-All other minors may request an application by contacting the Department of Business and Professional Child Labor Program.
-Waiver applications are reviewed and granted on a case by case basis.
-To qualify, applicants must demonstrate that certain requirements of Florida law need to be waived.
+All other minors may request an application by contacting the Department of Business and Professional Regulation Child Labor Program.
+Waiver applications are reviewed and granted on a case-by-case basis.
+To gualify, applicants must demonstrate that certain requirements of Florida law need to be waived.
 Employers must keep a copy of partial waivers of employed minors.

-PENALTIES Florida: Employment of minors in violation of Florida Child Labor laws may result in fines up to \$2,500 per offense and/or be guilty of a second degree misdemeanor.
+PENALTIES Florida: Employment of minors in violation of Florida Child Labor laws may result in fines up to \$2,500 per offense and/or be guilty of a second-degree misdemeanor.
 FLSA: Maximum fines up to \$11,000 per minor / per violation.

-WORKERS' COMPENSATION Florida: If an injured minor is employed in violation of any provisions of the Child Labor Laws of Florida, an employer may be subject to up to double the compensation otherwise payable under Florida Workers' Compensation law.

-POSTING REQUIREMENTS Florida: All employers of minors must post in a conspicuous place on the property or place of employment, where it may be easily read, a poster notifying minors of the Child Labor laws.
+WORKERS' COMPENSATION Florida: If an injured minor is employed in violation of any provisions of the Child Labor laws of Florida, an employer may be subject to up to double the compensation otherwise payable under Florida Workers' Compensation law.
+POSTING REQUIREMENTS Florida: All employers of minors must post in a conspicuous place on the property or place of employment, where it may be easily read, a poster notifying minors of Florida Child

-For information on Florida laws contact:

-Florida Department of Business and Professional Regulation • Child Labor Program

-2601 Blair Stone Road • Tallahassee, FL 32399-2212 • Telephone 850.488.3131; Toll-Free 1.800.226.2536 • www.myfloridalicense.com For information on Federal laws contact:

-U.S. Department of Labor, Wage & Hour Division, listed in the telephone directory under U.S. Government; www.dol.gov/elaws/flsa.htm.

-Florida Department of Business and Professional Regulation and the United States Department of Labor
+For information on Florida laws contact: Florida Department of Business and Professional Regulation • Child Labor Program 2601 Blair Stone Road • Tallahassee, FL 32399-2212 • Telephone 850.488.3131; Toll-Free 1.800.226.2536 • www.myfloridalicense.com For information on Federal laws contact U.S. Department of Labor, Wage & Hour Division, listed in the telephone directory under U.S. Government; Child Labor | U.S. Department of Labor (dol.gov) Florida Department of Business and Professional Regulation and the United States Department of Labor "Working Together for Florida's Workforce"